Humangent

 Where it breaks down

 Adding or removing a level means surgery.
 A fourth level adds another five or six nodes.
 Removing a level means carefully disconnecting and deleting without breaking adjacent branches.
-Every structural change touches the entire workflow.
+Every structural change touches the whole workflow.

 No centralized view of pending approvals.
 If eight requests are in flight across different levels, there is no single place to see them.
 You are opening individual execution logs in the n8n interface, which was not designed for this.